Egg Calories & Cholesterol: UAE Nutrition Guide 2026

 Dietary Cholesterol vs Blood Cholesterol

 For many years, eggs were frowned upon due to cholesterol content.
-But modern research shows that for most healthy people, dietary cholesterol has **minimal impact** on blood cholesterol levels when total diet is balanced.
-Key studies have found:
+But modern research shows that for most healthy people, dietary cholesterol has minimal impact on blood cholesterol levels when the overall diet is balanced.
+Key findings often show:

-• Eggs often increase HDL (good cholesterol), improve cholesterol profile or have neutral effect overall.
+- Eggs often increase HDL (good cholesterol), improving the cholesterol profile or having a neutral overall effect.

-• Eggs combined with a diet rich in vegetables, fiber & healthy fats — as common in many Mediterranean-style or balanced UAE diets — pose little risk for heart health.
+- In a diet rich in vegetables, fiber, and healthy fats (common in balanced UAE and Mediterranean-style diets), eggs pose little risk for heart health.

 Who Should Monitor Egg Intake?

-• Individuals with genetic hyper-cholesterolemia or strong family history of heart disease.
+- Individuals with genetic hyper-cholesterolemia or a strong family history of heart disease.

-• Those eating large amounts of eggs daily along with lots of saturated fat — in which case balance is key.
+- Those eating large amounts of eggs daily along with lots of saturated fat, where balance becomes essential.

 For most healthy UAE adults and active people, moderate egg intake (4–7 eggs per week, or more if balanced with vegetables and good fats) is considered safe and nutritious.